The Best Cloud Phone Systems for UK Businesses in 2026

 4. If you’re switching from one cloud-based system to another, you might not have to change your hardware.
 Ensure you confirm this with your new provider for a smooth transition.

 5. When transitioning from a traditional landline, tell your provider about the hardware you have and ask what hardware is needed.
 When making the switch to a cloud phone system, you might need less hardware, but you’ll need a strong internet connection and devices.
-The devices include laptops, desktop computers or smartphones.
+The devices include laptops, desktop computers and/or smartphones.

 6. To keep your current phone numbers, you need to be ported to a new provider.
 This process can take a little time — approximately one to 14 business days — so it’s important to plan ahead.